Cuis-Smalltalk/Learning-Cuis/SamplePackage4.md

 ### Font Resize

-World menu->Preferences->Font Sizes lets one select a font size which works well with one's screen size and resolution -- or to set large for a demo or talk.
+World menu->Preferences->Font Sizes lets one select a font size which works well with one's screen size and resolution -- or to set a large font for a demo or talk.

 If you play with these for a bit, you will see that most windows do pretty much the right thing.

-We want our window to do the right thing as well.
+We want our IEDictWindow to do the right thing as well.

 This means that our basic window size should be scaled based on the current font.